Shared Leave Program

 Returning to work

-You are expected to return to work on the date specified on your leave request form.
+You are expected to return to work on the date specified in your leave approval.
 If your return will be delayed for any reason, contact your supervisor as soon as possible.

-If your health-care provider recommends a gradual return to work, you may be able to use additional shared leave for a reduced schedule or as intermittent leave, with HR approval.
+If your health-care provider recommends a gradual return to work, you may be able to use additional shared leave for a reduced schedule or as intermittent time off, with HR approval.

 Unused shared leave